find a Clinician/Physician

 It must again be emphasized that the surgeon should have an intimate understanding of the details of the procedure as well as the laser technology and delivery systems selected for use.
 It is preferable to learn the procedure and become comfortable with it after having successfully accomplishing it using so-called “conventional” devices prior to attempting it with laser technologies.
 The surgeon should practice with the laser devices as much as possible prior to using them clinically.
 A thorough understanding of tissue effects and the ability to assemble and troubleshoot the instrumentation is critical.
 It is helpful to work with the instrumentation in a pelvic trainer and then gradually introduce laser technology into clinical procedures.

 Trocar placement should be well-thought and should be based on the needs of the procedure as well as the habitus of the patient.
 As a general principle, the operative port should be positioned such that the laser fiber (and other instruments) can easily reach the intended surgical site end on.
-This is particularly important for direct fiber systems such as bare fibers for KTP, holmium or argon lasers or waveguides for CO2 lasers.
+This is particularly important for direct fiber systems such as bare fibers for KTP, holmium or argon lasers, or waveguides for CO2 lasers.
 Sculpted fibers and contact tips (sapphire tips) cut and coagulate optimally when they can be dragged obliquely across the tissues rather than using them end-on.
-Therefore the trocar placement may need to be modified for the specific laser and delivery system which is to be utilized.
+Therefore, the trocar placement may need to be modified for the specific laser and delivery system which is to be utilized.

-The assistant surgeon should provide steady countertraction in order to distract the line of incision, facilitate exposure and optimize the efficiency and efficacy of laser use.
-The tissues should be incised in fluid, complete strokes as this too will increase the efficiency of the dissection and enable the dissection to proceed with better hemostasis.
+The assistant surgeon should provide steady countertraction in order to distract the line of incision, facilitate exposure, and optimize the efficiency and efficacy of laser use.
+The tissues should be incised in fluid, complete strokes as this, too, will increase the efficiency of the dissection and enable the dissection to proceed with better hemostasis.
 Staccato and repetitive passage of the laser fiber over the same area tends to produce a more irregular incision and frequently causes bleeding as vessels become injured at multiple points in the irregular wound.

-Typically the fiber capable lasers are applied by placing the fiber into a suction-irrigation cannula.
+Typically, the fiber-capable lasers are applied by placing the fiber into a suction-irrigation cannula.
 The fiber should be positioned such that it is easily visualized and such that the proposed line of incision is not obstructed by the suction irrigator.
 An optimal distance is often 1-2cm for fiber extension.
 This permits visualization and maneuverability of the fiber and the surgical site without having the fiber become too floppy as a result of having too much fiber length protruding from the suction irrigator.
 It is also critical that the fiber be retracted completely within the instrument when the instrument is being removed or inserted into the abdomen (or other site).
 This maneuver prevents fiber breakage or iatrogenic injury.
 The foot pedal for the laser and the electrosurgical device should be within easy reach while the monitor is viewed and the instrumentation is manipulated.
 Ideally, the surgeon should only have access to one pedal at one time in order to prevent inadvertent triggering of the wrong device.

 Several devices are available which bend or angulate the bare fiber and thereby permit the surgeon to optimize the position of the fiber relative to the topography of the dissection.
 Again, the fiber should be permitted to enhance visualization and minimize fiber breakage.